 [bctt tweet=”I’ve noticed recently that whenever someone who knows me finds out about my body positive journey, I get the same response… But you’ve always been so confident since I’ve known you!
 My response, well I tell them that I am a swan.
 I am calm and confident on the surface… but this is not always a true reflection of what is going on below the surface. #confident #appearancescanbedeceiving” username=”haleyryancouk”]

-It has took me a long time to truely accept who I am and thankfully over the last few years I decided to do something that I had never tried before.
-I began to get to know myself again and shocker, I actually like the person I am.
+I’m not exactly sure if the therapy actually worked or not but after years of struggle, I finally feel like I’m getting there.
+I decided to do something that I had never tried before.
+I began to get to know myself and shocker, I actually like the person I am.
 It has took me a long time but I finally accept the person I have become, warts and all.
-I used to see as a weakness I am now able to see as strength, strength and experience that has turned me into the person I am today and you know what?
+I used to see a lot of weaknesses that I can now see as strength.
+My life and experiences have moulded me into the person I am today and you know what?
 I’m not mad about it!

-Do I have bad days, of course, everyone does – there are some days where I don’t even want to get out of bed because I know it’s going to be a shit day before it’s even began, there are days where I can’t help but cry and the funny thing is, I don’t even know the reason behind the tears and there are times where I just plain feel like crap and don’t want to see anyone – these are usually the days that I have to drag my ass out of bed to go to work and smile while a bunch of people shoutat me down a phone because they have a problem that they want me to solve – oh the joy!
-These are the days where the mask is even more necessary than ever and the only thing that gets me through the day is the thought that tomorrow might be a better day.
+Do I have bad days?
+Of course, nobody’s perfect.
+There are some days where I don’t even want to get out of bed because I know it’s going to be a shit day before it’s even begun.
+There are days where I cannot stop crying, even though I have no idea what is causing the tears.
+There are days where I just feel like crap and the thought of seeing anyone is enough to cause a panic attack.
+Of course, these are usually the days where I have to drag myself ass out of bed, go to work, smile and pretend everything is fabulous.
+All while some idiots shout at me down the phone because they have a problem that I can’t solve… Oh the joy!
+These are the days where I most want to give up and my mask is even more necessary because without it I would be a hot mess.